Dilation, functional model and a complete unitary invariant for $C._{0}\,\; \Gamma_n$-contractions: Introduction

 \section{Introduction}

-Throughout the paper all operators are bounded linear operators defined on complex Hilbert spaces unless and otherwise specified.
-A contraction is an operator with norm not greater than one.
-We shall define Taylor joint spectrum and spectral set for a tuple of commuting operators and distinguished boundary of a compact subset in $\mathbb C^n$ in Section 2.
+Throughout the paper all operators are bounded linear operators defined on complex Hilbert spaces.
+A contraction is an operator whose norm is not greater than $1$.
+We denote by $\C , \mathbb N$ the set of complex numbers and positive integers respectively.
+The open unit disc and the unit circle with center at the origin in $\C$ are denoted by $\D$ and $\T$ respectively.\\